How can I maximize variation without increasing the number of my tests?

 Hey, cool!
-With this second approach, if we use 9 general car categories as our Values in this example, we would need only 90 tests to achieve pairwise coverage.
+With this second approach using 9 general car categories as our Values, we would need only 90 tests to achieve pairwise coverage.

 One problem with this second approach is that it could lead a tester to introduce wasteful repetition into those 90 tests.
 Every single time the tester was asked to select a luxury car, for example, the tester might select a Porsche 911.

-Add the Value Expansions and click on the "Create" button to save them.
+Edit the Expanded Values, and click on "Create" to save them.

 If you would rather have the sub-values that you put towards the top of your list appear more frequently in your tests than the sub-values towards the end of your list, select "Bias initial values" option.

 Using the Value Expansions feature has powerful advantages over the other options.
 Compared to using 45 individual Values, this approach has 360 fewer tests to execute.
 And compared to using the 9 categories of vehicles as your Values, these test cases generated with the Value Expansions feature are: (a) more specific, (b) more varied, and (c) achieve more coverage.